 An award-winning journalist breaks down the types of query letters at a freelance writer’s disposal and when to use each to land assignments.

-Sometimes– and this is usually after you’ve sent out the first dozen or so letters and received a couple of acceptances– you won’t need to send out query after query to solicit assignments.
+Sometimes—and this is usually after you’ve sent out the first dozen query letters and received a couple of acceptances—you won’t need to send out pitch after pitch to solicit assignments.

-There are no “rules” to this, just guidelines, so remember to always do a gut check.
-You’re a smart, intelligent professional (you are, I promise), so trust that you do know what is best when you’re communicating with someone.
+Quick word before we begin: There are no “rules” to this, just guidelines, so remember to always do a gut check.
+You’re a smart, intelligent professional (you are, I promise), so trust that you know what is best when you’re communicating with someone.

-Here are the the different types of query letters and why they work in different situations.
+Here are the the types of query letters and why they work in different situations.

 1. The short query letter

-This is the query letter I typically send to a new-to-me editor.
-Because I write mostly newsy, fact-based stories, there’s not a lot to say until I’ve been out and done the reporting and obviously, I won’t be doing a large chunk of that reporting until I’ve been assigned the story.
-This is the type of query in which the idea and slant is everything.
+This is the email I send to editors I’m pitching for the first time.
+Because I write mostly newsy, fact-based stories, there’s not a lot to say until I’ve been out and done the reporting and I won’t be doing a sizeable chunk of that reporting until I’ve been assigned the story.
+This is the type of query in which the idea and slant are everything.

 For instance, I once pitched a story to GlobalPost on how Scientology was entering India, not as a religion but as a business philosophy.
 The story came to me through a simple flier I received for a Scientology business seminar.
-I looked into it a bit and voila, I had myself a story.
-The pitch itself was about four sentences long because the angle and the slant was the most important thing.
+I looked into it a bit I had myself a story.
+The pitch itself was about four sentences long because the slant was the most important thing.
 The rest would come once I started reporting (and it did).

-(If you’d like to see the incredible difference good query letters can make to your career and how they helped me break into top publications such as The New York Times, TIME, and more, sign up for these free case studies I’ve written that will show you, in detail, how I broke into these two top publications, became a contributing editor at ELLE, and earned $10,000 from a single story.
+(If you’d like to see the incredible difference good query letters can make to your career and how they helped me break into top publications such as The New York Times, TIME, and more, sign up for these free case studies.
+They’ll show you, in detail, how I broke into these two top publications, became a contributing editor at ELLE, and earned $10,000 from a single story.
 You can get them for free here.)

 2. The long query letter

-This is the query letter you’re going to have to learn to write if you want to break into American women’s magazines, parenting magazines, or high brow publications like Wired, The New Yorker, etc. You’re going to have to do a bit of reporting up front, quote experts, and read the latest data and news available on the topic you’re pitching and the angle you’re taking.
+This is the query letter you’ll learn to write if you want to break into American women’s magazines, parenting magazines, or publications that run long-form stories, like Wired, The New Yorker, etc. You’ll need to do some reporting up front, quote experts, and read the latest data and news available on the topic.
+Be clear on the angle you’re taking and what makes it interesting.

-This is the type of pitch that’s usually sent to editors you’ve worked with before.
-I’ve written dozens of articles for certain publications and their editors don’t need me to prove that I can deliver on what I’m promising.
-In fact, if I kept on doing that I’d annoy them.
-So all I need to do is think up a unique idea and the way I’m going to report (and write) it and I have myself an assignment.
+This is the type of pitch that’s usually sent to editors you’ve already worked with.
+I’ve written dozens of articles for certain publications, and their editors don’t need me to prove that I can deliver a strong story.
+So all I need to do is think up ideas, lay out why my story is different and interesting, and I have myself an assignment.

-I recommend that once you’ve become familiar to an editor and her publication, you start pitching in this way.
+Once you’ve become familiar to an editor and her publication, I recommend you pitch in this way.
 Not only because it saves you time, but because it saves your editor time as well.
-It allows her to either give you a quick yay or nay without either of you having put in a significant time investment, but more crucially, it allows her to become a part of the shaping of the idea, which can be really beneficial before you’ve invested hours in the idea.
+It allows them to give you a quick yay or nay without either of you having put in a significant time investment.
+Crucially, it allows them to become a part of the shaping of the idea, which can be really helpful, especially for complicated story ideas.

 4. The one-sentence query letter